 Getting Ready for Your Long-Distance Move Day

 Once you have decided on the moving company to trust with your possessions, there are additional tasks that you can do to ensure the rest of the moving process goes as smoothly as possible.
 Below are a few additional recommended steps you should consider:

-Request a binding estimate — Getting a “binding estimate,” means the amount quoted cannot change at the end of the move, eliminating hidden or additional fees.
-Despite any changed circumstances.
+Request a binding estimate — Getting a “binding estimate” means the amount quoted cannot change at the end of the move, eliminating hidden or additional fees despite any changed circumstances.
 For example, some companies are known for intentionally miscalculating load weight to give lower initial bids.
-Then adding the additional costs to the original quote at the back end of your move.
+Then add the additional costs to the original quote at the back end of your move.

 Purchase full-value insurance protection – Consider purchasing additional insurance for the full-value of the contents if you feel the minimum liability protection isn’t enough.
 The federal requirement for minimum liability an interstate moving company provides is .60 per pound, which may not be enough if you have high-end, valuable antiques, fine art, or exotic cars.

 Get Clarification on Property Valuation & Insurance Options

 Ask your concierge, representative, or move coordinator to explain your valuation & additional insurance options.
 Most people have an idea of the worth of their possessions, and it’s your responsibility to understand the terminology by clarifying it with your representative.
 Some terminology you should understand include minimum carrier liability, declared value, lump sum value, and full-value protection coverage.

 - Double check & approve the details of your move – Several days to a couple weeks before moving day (don’t procrastinate & wait until the last day), double check & verify the details of your move with the moving company.
 Make sure timelines for both parties are confirmed, including approximate moving day arrival time and expected arrival & unloading of belongings at your new home.